Alex313031/gn-xp/docs/reference.md

         process, but may be used when generating metadata for rust-analyzer.
         (See --export-rust-project).
 It enables such metadata to include information about the Rust standard library.

+    dynamic_link_switch
+        Valid for: Rust tools which link

+        A switch to be optionally inserted into linker command lines to indicate that subsequent items may be dynamically linked.
+        For ld-like linkers, -Clink-arg=-Bdynamic may be a good choice.
 ```

 #### **Expansions for tool variables**